Brewed – promoting the artistry and passion behind craft beer, homebrewing, and the art of fermentation.

-One of the benefits of putting in the effort to develop one’s palate through drinking and brewing craft beer is the ability to gain a deeper appreciation for and ability to pick up on nuanced aromas and flavors in craft beers to do the same while drinking whiskeys, wines, and other handcrafted beverages (spirits etc).
+One of the benefits of putting in the effort to develop one’s palate through drinking and brewing craft beer is the ability to gain a deeper appreciation for and ability to pick out nuanced aromas and flavors in whiskeys, wines, and other handcrafted beverages (spirits etc).
 This has been a helpful tool in helping me plan menus for meals that I either host or attend and turn friends who usually drink wine etc. on to craft beer through food pairings.
-In turn, my goal for The Brewed Palate is to share as many of my home-brewing and craft beer experiences with you with hopes to enhance your personal journey through palate development and brewing your best beers.
-Cheers!
-(Last updated: 11/18/16).
+It has also sparked my 2019 entrance into mead making.

 Facebook: The Brewed Palate

 Hey Barry, just wanted to drop in and say hello.
 I got your site from the Share A Beer show with JD.
 I like what I read from your blog so far.
 I’m always looking for new beer to try.
 Hopefully one day I will be able to sit in on the show. 😀

 Anyway, you seem to recommend a lot of beer that I can only get online.
 Unfortunately they only offer these beers in cases.
 I’m going to try the Weihenshaphaner Pilsner soon though!
 I haven’t had a good pilsner in a log time and you make it sound like the best thing ever.
 Cheers!

 Glad you found and like my blog.
 Where are you from?